DJVonrhein/NotesProgram/README.md

     * Our third design pattern option would be the composite design pattern.
 We are going to organize our notes via a parent Notebook class, which stores several Note children.
 The user will create a Notebook with a title and an optional description, and then begin to add Note objects to this notebook.
 ## Class Diagram
  ![OMT class diagram](/OMT.png)

+ * NotebookEntry is the abstract class and parent of Notes and Notebooks(which are a collection of Notes).
+Notebooks are thus composite objects.
+ * Notes are going to have multiple display strategies.
+We hope to implement a very basic GUI (using a library) for displaying Notes, consisting of just a new window with a specific background color.
+The content of the Note (string text) will also have a specific color and be inserted over the window until the user escapes it.
+The strategy chosen dictates the color combination and more will be implemented if possible.
+ * Lastly we chose the command pattern for the Note’s edit() function because it allows the user to undo the last edit().
+We may even add this functionality for changing the title.

 ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.
  > * Before the meeting you should perform a sprint plan like you did in Phase II